 In Louisiana, Medicaid is administered by the Louisiana Department of Health.
-It is also called Healthy Louisiana and formerly called Bayou Health.
+The Medicaid program is also called Healthy Louisiana and formerly was called Bayou Health.

 Medicaid is a wide-ranging, jointly funded state and federal health care program for low-income individuals of all ages.
-However, this page is focused strictly on Medicaid eligibility for elderly Louisiana residents, aged 65 and over, and specifically for long term care, whether that be at home, in a nursing home, in an adult foster care home, or in an assisted living residence, or a nursing home facility.
+However, the focus here is Medicaid eligibility for elderly Louisiana residents, aged 65 and over.
+Specifically, long term care is covered.
+This includes care provided in one’s home, an adult foster care home, an assisted living residence, or a nursing home facility.

 Income & Asset Limits for Eligibility

 There are several different Medicaid long-term care programs for which Louisiana seniors may be eligible.
-These programs have slightly different financial and medical (functional) eligibility requirements, as well as differing benefits.
+These programs have varying financial and medical (functional) eligibility requirements, as well as benefits.
 Further complicating eligibility are the facts that the criteria vary with marital status and that Louisiana offers multiple pathways towards eligibility.

 1) Institutional / Nursing Home Medicaid – This is an entitlement program; Anyone who is eligible will receive assistance.
 Benefits are provided only in nursing homes.

-3) Regular Medicaid / Aged Blind and Disabled – is an entitlement (anyone who meets the requirements will receive assistance.
-Various long-term care benefits, such as personal care assistance or adult day care.
+3) Regular Medicaid / Aged Blind and Disabled – This is an entitlement program; Anyone who meets the requirements will receive assistance.
+Various long-term care benefits, such as personal care assistance or adult day care, may be available

 The table below provides a quick reference to allow seniors to determine if they might be immediately eligible for long term care from a Louisiana Medicaid program.
-Alternatively, take the Medicaid Eligibility Test.
-IMPORTANT: if one does not meet all the criteria below, it does not mean they are not eligible or cannot become eligible for Medicaid.
+Alternatively, one can take the Medicaid Eligibility Test.
+IMPORTANT: If one does not meet all the criteria below, it does not mean they are ineligible or cannot become eligible for Medicaid.
 More.